aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 1. All users are authenticated and authorized by IAM and sign in the AWS console of the AWS account.
 Alternatively, users can be authenticated and authorized in your organization IdP and federated into AWS account using [AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html).
 2. The user IAM role controls what the user can do in AWS console and the AWS account.
 3. IAM role permission policies define access to operations, resources, and data.
 4. SageMaker domain contains a designated user profile the user can sign in to.
-Domain supports IAM or SSO authentication mode.
+Domain supports IAM or IAM Identity Center authentication mode.
 5. Each profile has a dedicated execution role which defines what the user can do in Studio and Studio notebooks.
-6. The recommended practice is to to create a dedicated IAM role for the execution of SageMaker jobs, SageMaker Pipelines, model deployment, hosting, and monitoring.
+6. The recommended practice is to to create dedicated IAM roles for the execution of SageMaker jobs, SageMaker Pipelines, model deployment, hosting, and monitoring.
 Each IAM role must follow the least privilege principle.
-You must scope each execution role based on the actions it must perform and the data and resources it must access.
+You must scope each execution role based on the actions it needs to perform and the data and resources it needs to access.
-7. If you use [AWS Organizations](https://aws.amazon.com/organizations/), you can implement [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) (SCPs) to centrally control the maximum available permissions for all accounts and all IAM roles in your organization.
+7. If you use [AWS Organizations](https://aws.amazon.com/organizations/), you can leverage [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) (SCPs) to centrally control the maximum available permissions for all accounts and all IAM roles in your organization.
 The SCP is an effective way to limit permissions given by IAM permission policies attached to the IAM roles.

 But enough theory for the moment and let's move to the hands-on exercises!

 ## Step 1: create SageMaker IAM execution roles
 You have the following options to provision required SageMaker IAM execution roles:
-- Use your own operational process for IAM role management
+- Use your own operational process for IAM role provisioning and management
-- Use IaC such as CloudFormation templates
+- Use infrastructure as code (IaC) approach such as CloudFormation templates
 - Use SageMaker [role manager](https://docs.aws.amazon.com/sagemaker/latest/dg/role-manager.html) interactively in the AWS Console.
 In the SageMaker role manager you can provision roles based on pre-defined [persona references](https://docs.aws.amazon.com/sagemaker/latest/dg/role-manager-personas.html).

 This workshop uses a CloudFormation [template](../../cfn-templates/iam-roles.yaml) to provision the following IAM roles: